Disfigurement Award Assessments

 Colour photographs on photographic paper may be acceptable in some situations.
 The WCB will reimburse all reasonable costs associated with providing photographs.

-- The Case Manager will attach colour digital photographs to the worker’s electronic claim file.
-Once the photographs are attached, the Case Manager will send a referral to the Medical Officer, who will complete a PFI rating.
+- The Operations staff will attach colour digital photographs to the worker’s electronic claim file.
+Once the photographs are attached, the Operations staff will send a referral to the Medical Officer, who will complete a PFI rating.

-- Where the disfigurement involves body parts of a sensitive nature, the Case Manager will contact the Medical Officer to determine if colour digital photographs of the disfigurement are required.
+- Where the disfigurement involves body parts of a sensitive nature, the Operations staff will contact the Medical Officer to determine if colour digital photographs of the disfigurement are required.
 Sensitive photographs will be delivered directly and securely to the Medical Officer.